 CARTER, REBECCA LOUISE.
 "Valued Lives in Violent Places: Black Urban Placemaking at a Civil Rights Memorial in New Orleans."
 City & Society, vol. 26, no. 2, 2014, pp. 239-261. |

 Carter's first book, Prayers for the People: Homicide and Humanity in the Crescent City (Chicago 2019) is a historical and ethnographic study of the reimagining of self, city, and society in New Orleans, the “Crescent City.”
 Set within an African American religious community in the years just after Hurricane Katrina, Carter examines how residents mourn and memorialize the dead, primarily the young black men who are most frequently the victims of homicide.
 Identifying a centuries-old system of erasure, particularly well illuminated in the wake of the storm, the book makes clear the doubly constituted nature of violence in poor black neighborhoods—with social death and physical death as concurrent realities.
 Yet Carter directs readers to the frameworks and practices of liberation that constitute the crescent or emergent city, focusing in particular on theologies of sacred humanity formed in and through the Black Church.
 Inspired by ministers who preach a current and critical vision of a beloved community and guided by grieving mothers who hold birthday parties for the deceased to assert the value and continued relatedness of lost loved ones, Prayers for the People traces the emergence of an old and new African American religious ideal.
-The book thus identifies a “restorative kinship” by which the faithful work against the denial of black personhood—as well as the violent severing of familial and social bonds—to recover and sustain their families and communities.
+The book identifies a “restorative kinship” by which the faithful work against the denial of black personhood—as well as the violent severing of familial and social bonds—to recover and sustain their families and communities.
 Centering black women as the vital mediators of this work, Carter positions social and moral awakening alongside the necessary development of a connective politics, with the Black Church as a significant site of urban congregation and transformation.

 Year | Degree | Institution |